AZASRS/Strategic-Asset-Allocation-2018/README.md

 # Strategic-Asset-Allocation-2018

-This is the draft strategic asset allocation policy currently under consideration by the ASRS.
+This is the strategic asset allocation policy adopted by ASRS in 2018.